Will Smith Player Props: Dodgers vs. Giants

-On Tuesday, Will Smith (coming off going 1-for-4) and the Los Angeles Dodgers play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 9:45 PM ET.
+After going 0-for-4 in his most recent game, Will Smith and the Los Angeles Dodgers face the San Francisco Giants (who will start Alex Cobb) at 9:45 PM ET on Wednesday.

-In his last game he had a one-hit performance (1-for-4) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Will Smith Game Info & Props vs. the Giants